SAP-archive/cloud-cap-nodejs-codejam/exercises/08/readme.md

 ### 2. Add some basic custom logic code

-In the new file `cat-service.js`, add the following code:
+:point_right: In the new file `cat-service.js`, add the following code:

 ```javascript
 module.exports = srv => {